 Careers in Finance allow graduates to choose which of today’s market sectors will define tomorrow’s economies.
 The undergraduate Finance program offers courses designed to develop the student’s analytical skills and abilities.
 Undergraduate students seeking a degree in finance must select an additional major or specialization.

-The COOs of tomorrow specialize in Operations Management today.
-The major focuses on the effective management of the resources and activities that produce or deliver the goods and services of a business, therefore keeping it in business.
-Operations managers oversee the people, materials, equipment and information resources that a business needs to produce and deliver its goods and services.
-Many of the most well-known data systems operating the processes and activities of worldwide business are designed by operations managers.
+Operations management focuses on the effective management of the resources and activities that produce and deliver the goods and services of any business.
+OM professionals manage the people, materials, equipment and information resources that a business needs in order to produce and deliver its goods and services.